ivancuric/js-perf/README.md

 ### Animate

-On a 60Hz monitor, we want to target a constant 60 FPS mark when animating and scrolling.
+On a 60Hz monitor, we want to target a constant 60 frames per second when animating and scrolling.
 That results in around 16ms per frame.
 Out of that 16ms budget, you realistically have 8-10ms to do all the work, the rest is taken up by the browser internals and other variances.

 ### Idle work

-If you have a continuously running task, make sure to slice it into smaller chunks, to allow the main thread to react to user inputs.
+If you have an expensive, continuously running task, make sure to slice it into smaller chunks, to allow the main thread to react to user inputs.
 You should not have a task that delays user input for more than 50ms.

 ### Load